You found our list of the best improv games, exercises and activities for adults!

 Party Quirks can serve as a fun drinking game too.

-Here are more drinking games to play on Zoom.
+Here are more drinking games to play online with friends.

 10. Your Screen Froze

 Your Screen Froze is one of the best virtual improv games for big groups.
 Four or five players begin acting out a scenario.
 Throughout the scene, audience members can call out “your screen froze!” at any time.
 The speaking player will pretend that the last line never happened and take the scene in a completely different direction.
 There is no limit to how many times in a row the audience can call out, and theoretically an actor may have to think up several new lines.

 For most improv games and exercises, actors ask for audience suggestions before the skit starts.
 Hostage allows audience members to make suggestions and demands throughout the scene.
 At the start of the game, some players become actors or “hostages,” while others become suggestions or “masterminds.”
 The hostages begin acting out a scene.
 At any time, the masterminds can demand certain behaviors of the hostages.
 For instance, masterminds might instruct hostages to speak in a British accent, perform an interpretive dance, or mispronounce every fifth word.